Install from Source

 The authoritative source code repository is https://github.com/ImageMagick.

-ImageMagick builds on a variety of Unix and Unix-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
-A compiler is required and fortunately almost all modern Unix systems have one.
+ImageMagick builds on a variety of Linux and Linux-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
+A compiler is required and fortunately almost all modern Linux systems have one.
 Clone the source repository:

 Next configure and compile ImageMagick.
 Note the pkg-config script is required so that ImageMagick can find certain optional delegate libraries on your system.
 To configure, type: